yassataiseer/subcountant/README.md

 # subcountant
-Web App that tells how many subscribers a youtuber has
+Web App that tells how many subscribers a youtuber has made via Python